AdrianGonz97/Discord-Speech-to-Text/README.md

 ### Inviting the Bot:
 To invite this bot to your server, use the invitation link [here](https://discord.com/api/oauth2/authorize?client_id=813489147092271196&permissions=791931984&scope=bot).

+**NOTE: Public use for this bot is not ready.
+Speech-to-Text-Bot will NOT be running at all times for now.**

 ### Summoning the Bot:
 To begin transcription, join a voice channel and type the following command into the text channel you want to have the transcription output to: